 Is tyre gas worth it?

-A gas filling for all four tyres costs good money - an investment that in the opinion of experts such as automobile clubs, is not worthwhile, because:
+A gas filling for all four tyres costs good money - an investment that in the opinion of experts such as automotive clubs, is not worthwhile, because:

 Normal air also contains about two-thirds of nitrogen.

-If you have to correct the air pressure at the petrol station, you only fill up with air anyway.
+If you have to correct the air pressure at a petrol station, you only fill up with air anyway.

-With the comparatively low pressure and the moderate temperature fluctuations of the car tyres, the slight advantages of the gas hardly matter.
+With comparatively low pressure and moderate temperature fluctuations of the car tyres, the slight advantages of the gas hardly matter.

 In case of a puncture, it makes no difference at all.

-We hope you have found this information useful.
-If you have any questions or want to get your tyre pressure checked/topped up, please come to our Loughborough Refurbsworkshop at any time during our opening hours.
-We will be happy to help you.
+We hope you find this information useful.
+If you have any questions or want to get your tyre pressure checked/topped up, please come to our Loughborough Refurbs workshop at any time during our operational hours.
+We will be happy to help you!